-

 New Zealand has a high proportion of biogenic methane in its emissions profile when compared with other developed countries, as a result of its significant agricultural sector.

 The above target is embedded in domestic legislation.
-The New Zealand Government is required to prepare emissions budgets with a view to meeting the 2050 target.
+The Government is required to prepare emissions budgets with a view to meeting the 2050 target.
 The Government is also required to prepare emissions reduction plans setting out the policies and strategies for meeting emissions budgets.
 Emissions budgets must be met, as far as possible, through domestic emissions reductions and removals, although offshore mitigation may be used in limited circumstances.
-While the target and emissions budgets are not generally legally enforceable, a court may make a declaration that the targets have not been met and such a declaration must be brought to the attention of Parliament.
+While the target and emissions budgets are not generally legally enforceable, a court may make a declaration that the targets have not been met, and such a declaration must be brought to the attention of Parliament.

 -